adamlmiller/interview-board/README.md

 2019-08-21 - Added "InterviewAnswer" class for actions used in "Interview" actions 2019-08-21 - Migrated "Settings" actions to Setting() class 2019-08-21 - Added date format settings
+2019-08-22 - Fixed date formatting in Users :: Read and added Date Picker to Interviews
 ```

 ## Screenshots